 Building Microsoft Teams Tabs using SharePoint Framework

-Starting with SharePoint Framework v1.7, you can build tabs for Microsoft Teams using SharePoint Framework tooling and use SharePoint as a host for your solutions.
+Starting with SharePoint Framework v1.8, you can build tabs for Microsoft Teams using SharePoint Framework tooling and use SharePoint as a host for your solutions

 There are following benefits on using SharePoint Framework as the platform for your Microsoft Teams tabs:

-- Development model is similar as for SharePoint Framework web parts.
+- The development model is similar to SharePoint Framework web parts

-- Technically any SharePoint Framework web part can be exposed as a tab in Microsoft Teams.
+- Technically any web part can be exposed as a tab in Microsoft Teams

-- You have different scoping options on exposing your custom tab as a web part and tab in your tenant.
+- You have difference scoping options on exposing your custom tab as a web part and tab in your tenant

-- Deploy web part using tenant-scoped deployment option to your SharePoint app catalog.
+Deploy the web part using tenant-scoped deployment option to your SharePoint app catalog

 You can also follow the detailed steps to get started from the Building Microsoft Teams tab using SharePoint Framework tutorial.